Pratikshinde55/Terraform-aws-Module_dataSource-EC2/README.md

 🌟On AWS console 🌟

-Instances is lanuched by TeamA, TeamB, TeamC :
+Instances is lanuched by

 ![Screenshot 2024-03-26 225352](https://github.com/Pratikshinde55/Terraform-aws-module-dataSource-/assets/145910708/dc408713-a2c1-40a8-bd44-d643095927fb)

+Also security group is created by